-The air purifier official CADR is equally impressive with dust CADR pushed up slightly at 243 cfm (VS Winix 5300).
+The air purifier official CADR is equally impressive as airflow.
+Dust CADR pushed up slightly at 243 cfm (VS Winix 5300).
 Pollen and smoke CADR gets dropped by not significantly to 246 cfm and 232 cfm.
-Safely to say that anything that passes the 200 benchmarks will do well against airborne dust, mold, pollen, germs and light smoke (limit by the filter quality).
-In other words, Winix 5300-2 will not disappoint you both in purifying coverage and airflow delivery rate.
+Safe to say that anything that passes the 200 cfm benchmarks will do well against irritants.
+In other words, Winix 5300-2 will not disappoint you in airflow performance.

 What’s inside count

-Winix 5300-2 filter kept the same setup with the dependable 4-stage air cleaning filtration.
-The first layer of defense is the odor absorbing carbon filter that focuses on large particles and common household odors/ gases.
-Continuing the flow is the True HEPA filter that removes tiny allergens down to 0.3 micron size with a filtration rate of 99.97%.
-Lastly, the optional PlasmaWave would create Hydroxyls to break apart lingering pollutants such as VOCs, bacteria, odors, and gases for the filters to capture.
-Overall Winix 5300-2 filter size is spot on, and we are happy with True HEPA filtration quality.
+Winix 5300-2 filter kept the same setup with the dependable 4-stage filtration.
+The first layer of defense is the odor absorbing carbon filter that focuses on large particles and household odors/ gases.
+Next is True HEPA filter that removes tiny allergens down to 0.3 micron size with a filtration rate of 99.97%.
+Lastly, PlasmaWave would create Hydroxyls to break apart lingering airborne pollutants.
+Overall, the filter size is spot on and we are happy with True HEPA filtration quality.
 The carbon filter though is a little bit of mixed bag.
-It captures smoke and odor reasonably well, but somehow against stronger irritants, the deodorization part falls a little bit back.
+Somehow against stronger irritants, the deodorization part falls a little bit back.

-Winix 5300-2 4-stage PlasmaWave filtration with 360 square feet coverage and 243 cfm dust CADR is excellent against the likes of dust, pet hair.
-The teamwork effort between PlasmaWave technology and True HEPA filter are outstanding in removing microscopic allergens like dust mites, pet dander, pollen, mold, virus, and bacteria.
-The less efficient Odor Absorbing Carbon Filter is somewhat OK against cooking smell and diaper odor, but against heavy tobacco smokes, pet odors and hazard fumes like VOCs, the thin carbon sheet is inadequate in most cases.
+Winix 5300-2 360 square feet coverage and 243 cfm dust CADR is excellent against the likes of dust, pet hair.
+The teamwork effort between PlasmaWave technology and True HEPA filter are also outstanding.
+It's great against microscopic allergens like pet dander, pollen, mold, virus, and bacteria.
+The Odor Absorbing pre-filter is somewhat OK against cooking smell and diaper odor.
+Against heavy tobacco smokes and hazard fumes, the thin carbon sheet is clearly inadequate.

 Keep it down